dave-thompson/qmk-modules/lightshift/README.md

 ### Chordal Hold

-Lightshift's Extended Tapping Term is a reimagined [Chordal Hold](https://docs.qmk.fm/tap_hold#chordal-hold).
-Lightshift uses Chordal Hold's handedness concept (and algorithms), but acts only on the Shift keys.
+Lightshift's Extended Tapping Term is an evolution of the excellent [Chordal Hold](https://docs.qmk.fm/tap_hold#chordal-hold), part of Pascal Getreuer's [extensive library of work](https://getreuer.info/posts/keyboards/index.html).

+Lightshift uses Chordal Hold's handedness concept (and algorithms), but acts only on the shift keys.
 This allows it to be more aggressive in eliminating misshifts, at the price that shift must explicitly be pressed last during modifier chords.

 Chordal Hold lets through more misshifts, requires a slower typing style, and has a bit of a learning curve, but it's the most popular solution, it goes beyond shift to tackle all HRMs, and it chords modifiers with ease.